Law & Science Research Guide, Ross-Blakley Law Library

-The Ross-Blakley Law Library’s Law & Science Portal brings together many medical, scientific, and legal resources that ASU provides for its students including databases, indexes, and full text electronic journals, as well as authoritative websites.
+The Ross-Blakley Law Library’s Law & Science Research Guide brings together many medical, scientific, and legal resources that ASU provides for its students including databases, indexes, and full text electronic journals, as well as authoritative websites.
 Sources can be both browsed and searched.

 Google Scholar allows searching of multidisciplinary scholarly literature including articles, papers, theses, books, abstracts, and technical reports from a wide variety of resources such as journals, repositories, and the web.